Dairy farm explosion injures 1 person, kills 18,000 cattle

 Insurance department spokesperson Gardner Selby declined comment on the injured person's condition.

-Dimmitt is about 50 mile (80 kilometers) southwest of Amarillo and about 340 mile (547 kilometers) northwest of Dalllas.
+Dimmitt is about 50 miles (80 kilometers) southwest of Amarillo and 50 miles east of the New Mexico border.